DocsComponentsFollow Button

 Follow Button

 The Follow Button component allows users to manage their social connection with another user.
-It displays the current relationship status between the lookupAddress and the connectedAddress and provides actions to change this state, including new reciprocal actions like “Block Back” and “Mute Back”.
+It displays the current relationship status between the lookupAddress and the connectedAddress and provides actions to change this state.

 Features